simplexlab/collectd_logstash_kibana/README.markdown

 ## Installation Guide

 ### Required software
-* Ubuntu 12.04.4 LTS (probably works on 14.04 but this has not been tested)
+* Ubuntu 12.04.4 LTS (probably works on 14.04 or other distros but not tested)
 * Collectd 4.10.1-2.1ubuntu7 the statistics collection and monitoring daemon
 * Logstash 1.4.2 to receive data from collectd and store that into elasticsearch
 * Java 1.7.0_65